 “This poor thing was one of my students,” Mister Leaf said.
 “She had an accident—look, you can see the mark on her cheek.
 She ran away from home several months ago.
 Her parents have been very, very worried.
 I’m sure that—”

-But no-one ever got to find out what Mister Leaf was sure of.
+But no one ever got to find out what Mister Leaf was sure of.
 The young puppet at his side shook off his hand and walked down the steps.
 As Still kept playing, the young puppet set her flute down on the paper boat beside Still’s violin, tucked her elbows in at her sides, raised her hands, and began to play silence as well.

 Someone gasped.
 “Tsk tsk,” said Mister Leaf, striding down the steps himself.
 “You really shouldn’t encourage her.
 She needs—”

-But no-one ever got to find out what Mister Leaf thought Still needed, either, because a puppet in the crowd stepped forward.
+But no one ever got to find out what Mister Leaf thought Still needed, either, because a puppet in the crowd stepped forward.
 Wiping away the drops of oil on her cheeks, she raised a ghostly trumpet to her lips.

 The silence was deafening.
 Together, the three puppets played Still’s song all the way to its end.
 When they were done, Still lowered her arms.